yanran-tang/yanran-tang.github.io/_pages/about.md

 Recent News
 =====
+* 05.2020 A paper is accepted by SIGIR 2020.
+* 02.2020 A paper is accepted by TOIS.
-* Receive the SIGIR Student Travel Grant for CIKM.
+* 11.2019 Receive the SIGIR Student Travel Grant for CIKM.
 Thank you CIKM!
-* A full paper **Rethinking the Item Order in Session-based Recommendation with Graph Neural Networks** is accepted by CIKM 2019.
+* 08.2019 A paper is accepted by CIKM 2019.

 Work experience
 ======
-* 07/2017 -- 06/2018 Research Intern, Horizon Robotics Inc.
+* 07.2017 -- 06.2018 Research Intern, Horizon Robotics Inc.
-  * Worked with the reinforcement learning team to do research about model-based DRL and autonomous driving.
+  * Model-based reinforcement learning for autonomous driving.

-* 09/2016 -- 05/2017 Research Student, LEVIR Lab
-  * Worked on scene text detection and remote sensing detection.

-* 07/2016 -- 09/2016 Algorithm Engineer Intern, Swie Inc.
+* 07.2016 -- 09.2016 Algorithm Engineer Intern, Swie Inc.
-  * Developed a vision detection and classification system for scolds on PCB.
+  * Deep learning-based scolds detection for PCB chips.

 Skills
 ======
 * Language
-  * Mandarin Chinese and Cantonese (Both native), English
+  * Mandarin Chinese and Cantonese (both native), English
-  * C++, Python, MATLAB
+  * Python
   * PyTorch, TensorFlow

 * Hobbies